JackLi0425/RTL8852BU/README.md

 /Makefile
 and modify the SUBLEVEL according your NAS device.
 My device is 4.4.302+, so I modified to:
 SUBLEVEL = 302+
+ copy config to .config from the folder /synoconfigs cp /synoconfigs/the config of the cpu model of your device(you can login you device with SSH to get the info)

-8. unzip your source code and gcc that you downloaded. and set the environment: export TOOLCHAIN_PATH=/your gcc path/x86_64-pc-linux-gnu export PATH=$TOOLCHAIN_PATH/bin:$PATH export CROSS_COMPILE=x86_64-pc-linux-gnu- export ARCH=x86_64 export KSRC=/your source code path/linux-4.4.x
+9. unzip your source code and gcc that you downloaded. and set the environment: export TOOLCHAIN_PATH=/your gcc path/x86_64-pc-linux-gnu export PATH=$TOOLCHAIN_PATH/bin:$PATH export CROSS_COMPILE=x86_64-pc-linux-gnu- export ARCH=x86_64 export KSRC=/your source code path/linux-4.4.x

-9. run comand to select modules: make menuconfig
+10. run comand to select modules: make menuconfig
 select:
 Networking support->(M)RF switch subsystem support